Car profiles

 The product of a fling between GM and Suzuki, the Metro sold in North America from the late 1980s to early 2000s and could also be had as the Suzuki Swift or the Pontiac Firefly.
 Most people remember the Metro model with a Geo badge, but it wore the Chevrolet bowtie from 1998 to 2001.

 The reasons why the original owner stopped driving this Metro aren’t clear, but it doesn’t look like shame was one of them.
-Most Metros were throwaway cars and many were left out back to rot, but this one is absolutely spotless.
+Most Metros were throwaway cars and many were left out back to rot but this one is absolutely spotless.
 Last month it received a full fuel-system service, including a new fuel pump, so it’s presumably ready for daily-driver duty.

 We’ve grown accustomed to delivery-mile vehicles selling for astronomical prices on Bring a Trailer, and even more used cars have been shown to bring premium prices there.
 But this isn’t a paint-to-sample Porsche or a single-owner Supra.
 It’s … a Chevy Metro.
 It is maybe the most mundane thing ever offered on BaT, but it’s also the cleanest example of its kind.

-Not only is it like-new, its price is officially more than it cost when it actually was new over two decades ago.
+Not only is it like-new, this Metro’s price is officially more than it cost when it actually was new over two decades ago.
 The original window sticker from Martin Chevrolet in Torrance, California, reads $11,140.
-Even adjusted for inflation that’s about $17,800.
+Even adjusted for inflation, that’s about $17,800.
 Just as the original owner of this car is something of a mystery, so too is the new one.
 All we know about this Metro superfan with money to spend is that they only joined BaT last month and have zero history on the site other than bidding on this car.

 But back to the price for a second.
 It’s a little shocking, and it has us wondering how far this online auction craziness for low-mile cars can go.
 It does not, however, have us rushing to add Geo Metros to the Hagerty Price Guide, and it doesn’t mean your cousin’s Metro that smells like cigarettes is all of a sudden worth five figures.